A health charity says cases of type-2 diabetes are rising at a much faster rate than first thought.

-Ten times more children and young people have Type-2 diabetes in England and Wales than previously thought.
+The news comes after a report in November suggested ten times more children and young people have type-2 in England and Wales than previously thought.

 But what is diabetes and what causes it?